Do you want your own black pearl leopard gecko, or would you like to breed this morph?

 Owners describe the coloration going from a deep black to a velvet black during mating season.

-The Black Pearl morph is related to other hypermelanistic (single color) morphs, most notably the Midnight Blizzard morph, which is a single dark brown, almost black.
+The Black Pearl morph is related to other hypermelanistic (single color) morphs, most notably the Midnight Blizzard morph, a single dark brown, almost black.

 This is important to note when attempting to breed black pearl geckos.